 Training for staff

 The new egg packing factory is state of the art and has room to grow.
 Taking advantage of new technologies, we took the opportunity to upskill our workforce, with much of the basic manual handling done by machines and robots.
-Most recently, our staff, recognising the importance of first aid at home as well as in the workplace, the opportunity to refresh or learn first aid skills.
+Most recently our staff, recognising the importance of first aid at home as well as in the workplace, took the opportunity to refresh or learn first aid skills.

 Support for our producers

-Producer training and regular Producer Days provide our farmers with an opportunity to learn from visiting experts and keep up to date with latest initiatives.
+Producer training and regular Producer Days provide our farmers with an opportunity to learn from visiting experts and keep up to date with the latest initiatives.
 It also allows us to benchmark against each other and the industry – we are leading edge in production with an average of 314 eggs/bird.